 actually met in 2009 at an audition for a cruise ship as one of the cast for Princess Cruises and then the same day we had Royal Caribbean auditions so we were together all day.

 Andrew and I were chatting about it being our first ship and, in the end, Andrew got Princess and I got Royal!

 We were the only two guys of the day that actually got contracts and we kept in touch.

 I worked aboard the Splendor of the Seas in Europe as a ‘Boy Two’, which is a singer/dancer.

 Natalie: How did you find actually working on board?

-Lyndon: I struggled, but I loved the travel and that kind of stuff and I was
+Lyndon: I struggled, but I loved the travel and that kind of stuff and I was still young.